-ADV calculations shall be based on the current information available within the County's database(s), and shall be performed by County staff in advance of the first tier meeting, but not revealed to the CSC until scoring is completesubmitted.
+ADV calculations shall be based on the current information available within the County's database(s), and shall be performed by County staff in advance of the first tier meeting, but not revealed to the CSC until scoring is complete completed and submitted by the CSC to ISD staff for processing.

 e.
-Criterion 5A: ABILITY OF TEAM MEMBERS TO INTERFACE WITH THE COUNTYUSE OF LOCALLY HEADQUARTERED FIRMSBUSINESSES (Minimum of 04 points - Maximum of 5 points)
+Criterion 5A: ABILITY OF TEAM MEMBERS TO INTERFACE WITH THE COUNTYUSE OF LOCALLY HEADQUARTERED FIRMSBUSINESSES (Minimum of 01 points - Maximum of 5 points)

-Evaluation of communication ability, commitment to satisfy the County's requirements, and familiarity with County guidelines.
-One point shall be awarded for each full 10% of contract value designated Points shall be awarded for the percentage of contract value assigned to locally headquartered firms businesses as set forth in the table below: Locally headquartered prime firms may only earn one-halfthree of the total points.
+Evaluation of communication ability, commitment to satisfy the County's requirements, and familiarity with County guidelines.One point shall be awarded for each full 10% of contract value designated.
+In parallel with the CSC's evaluation of Criteria 1A, 2A and 3A, ISD staff will award Points shall be awarded points to all firms based on for the percentage of contract value assigned to Locally hHeadquartered firmsbBusinesses as set forth in the table below:- Locally headquartered prime firms may only earn onehalfthree of the total points.

-< 5% LHB 0 points
+0 points

-510% to <1520% LHB 1 point
+540% to <1520% LHB 1 point

-15 20 % to <25 30 % LHB 2 points
+1520% to <2530% LHB 2 points

 25% to <35% LHB 3 points

 35% to <45% LHB 4 points

-450% to <0%and over LHB 5 points
+450% to <0% and over LHB 5 points

-Locally headquartered prime businesses may only earn three (3) of the total points on account of being a LHB.
+In the event a Locally Headquartered Business is the prime, and such firm commits to perform a minimum of 50% of the value of the work of the contract with its own forces, the firm shall be entitled to three (3) points on account of the firm's own status as a Locally Headquartered Business.
+Such firm shall be entitled to an additional two (2) points based on subcontracting, as provided for all firms in the schedule above.Locally headquartered prime businesses may only earn three (3) of the total points on account of being a LHB.
 If the prime firm is a locally headquartered business, that has been awarded 3 points, that prime firm shall perform a minimum of 50% of the contract.